Tallinn as the capital of Estonia is the biggest City in the country, located at the northern end of the country, right by the Gulf of Finland.

 Paljassaare peninsula is really a place that even many local people don’t know much about who has never been to that side of the city.
 Not only are there sandy beaches and coastline, but there is also a former military zone, a birdwatching tower and trails that take you all the way to the top of peninsula.

 Paljassaare peninsula is situated on an important birds migration route, which makes it the perfect place for some bird watching to all nature-lovers out there.
-If that’s you then Paljassaare Birdwatch Tower is something that you must visit while in Tallinn.
+If that’s you then visiting Paljassaare Birdwatch Tower is one of those great things to do in Tallinn.

 There is a Pikakari beach that not too long ago only a few locals knew about.
 Since the route to Paljassaare peninsula is through a very rough and robustic neighborhood, then tourists most likely won’t accidentally travel to a place like this.